 Are you asking what art (τέχνην) I call it?

 None at all, I consider, if you would have the honest truth" (Gorgias 462b).
-Polus jumps in the conversation (at 461b) to replace Gorgias.
+Polus replaces Gorgias in the conversation (Gorgias 461b).
 Socrates restricts Polus to the question and answer method but allows him to ask or answer the questions.
 Polus decides to ask and tries to turn the tables on Socrates by forcing him to say what he thinks rhetoric is.